Victor-Fox911/VFResume/index.md

 <head>
 vi510000@ucf.edu | <a href="https://www.linkedin.com/in/victor-fontana-563042222/">LinkedIn</a>

-Detail-oriented IT student with a passion for technology and problem-solving, seeking a spring/summer internship in Information Technology to gain hands-on experience and contribute skills in a dynamic IT environment.
+<br>Detail-oriented IT student with a passion for technology and problem-solving, seeking a spring/summer internship in Information Technology to gain hands-on experience and contribute skills in a dynamic IT environment.
 </head>
   <body>